publiclab/plots2/.github/ISSUE_TEMPLATE/--first-timers-only.md

 ---

 ### 💡Format this Issue Into a First Timers Issue

 This has been marked as a good candidate for becoming a [first-timers-only issue](https://code.publiclab.org/#r=all) like these, meaning that it's **simple, self-contained**, and with some extra formatting✍️, could be a great entry point for a new contributor.
-If you're familiar enough with this code, please consider **reformatting it as a first-timers-only issue**, and then ping @publiclab/reviewers to get it labelled🏷.
+If you're familiar enough with this code, please consider **reformatting it as a first-timers-only issue**, and then ping @publiclab/reviewers to get it labeled🏷.
 Or, if this is not your first time, **try to solve it yourself**🧑‍💻!

 ****